✔ We get your team working in Sudan

 (4) The probationary period shall not exceed three months, with the exception of the training period.
 Where a contract of employment is not for a definite period of time and where the probationary period expires without termination of the contract by one of the parties, the contract shall be deemed to be for an indefinite period of time.

-Our employer of record service enables businesses to run payroll in Sudan while Africa HR Solutions takes care of taxation, and compliance management issues are lifted from their shoulders and passed on ours.
-As an African PEO professional, we manage employment best practices, statutory and local norm, benefits, and employee expenditures, as well as severance and termination if needed.
+Our Sudan EOR (Employer of Record) service enables businesses to run payroll in Sudan while Africa HR Solutions takes care of taxation, and compliance management issues are lifted from their shoulders and passed on ours.
+As an African Employer of Record professional, we manage employment best practices, statutory and local norm, benefits, and employee expenditures, as well as severance and termination if needed.

 Also, we keep you informed of changes to local employment laws in Sudan.

 When using our solutions, your new hire is up and ready even earlier, since he goes through a much better hiring transition.
 You will have peace of mind knowing you have a group of dedicated employment specialists, backed by years of experience, helping with each on-boarding.

 Africa HR Solutions lets you focus on running efficiently your core business.

 Democratic Republic of Congo

 Republic of Congo